-Risks Associated with Operations in the United States
+Risks Associated with Potential Operations in the United States

 On February 14, 2012, the FAA Modernization and Reform Act of 2012 was enacted, establishing various deadlines for the Federal Aviation Administration ("FAA") to allow expanded use of small UAS for both public and commercial applications.
 On June 21, 2016, the FAA released its final rules regarding the routine use of certain small UAS (under 55 pounds) in US airspace.
 The rules, which became effective in August 2016, provided safety regulations for UAS conducting non recreational operations and contain various limitations and restrictions for such operations, including a requirement that operators keep UAS within visual-line-of-sight and prohibiting flights over unprotected people on the ground who are not directly participating in the operation of the UAS.
 Furthermore, UAS operations at night are not generally permitted.
 Operation of UAS outside of these regulatory parameters may be permissible with a waiver issued by the FAA.
+As of April 21, 2021 the FAA has expanded the sUAS regulations to permit flight over people and at night.
+The new flight over people rules require a parachute or an airworthiness certificate.

-However, waivers for beyond visual line of sight of the pilot for the purpose of cargo delivery are not permitted under the 14 CFR Part 107 regulations.
-Cargo delivery requires compliance with the 14 CFR Part 135 air carrier rules.
-These rules require an aircraft with an airworthiness certificate that necessitates the Company's aircraft obtain a Type Certificate issued by the FAA.
+However, waivers for beyond visual line-of-sight of the pilot for the purpose of for hire cargo delivery are not permitted under the 14 CFR Part 107 regulations.
+Cargo delivery requires compliance with the 14 CFR Part 135 air carrier rules if the delivery is carrying the cargo belonging to a third party (i.e., "for hire").
+Cargo transportation of company owned material by the company can be performed under the 14 CFR Part 107 Regulations.
+The 14 CFR Part 135 and the new flight over people Part 107 rules require an aircraft with an airworthiness certificate that necessitates the Company's aircraft obtain a Type Certificate and Production Certificate issued by the FAA.
 The FAA is permitting small UAS to obtain a Type Certificate using a streamlined process that allows demonstration of reliability instead of a comprehensive traditional design approval.
+However, Production Certification will follow the traditional manned aircraft regulations that include the requirement for final assembly in the US.
 The current FAA air carrier regulations also prohibit foreign ownership so the Company will be required to partner with a US owned Part 135 operators.

 As in Canada, potential limitations put on the use of small UAS in response to safety and/or public privacy concerns or failure to obtain necessary regulatory approvals from the FAA or other governmental agencies may limit the attractiveness of, or prevent the Company from, expanding operations into the United States.
-This could have a material adverse effect on the Company's business, prospects, financial condition and operating results.
+This could have a material adverse effect on the Company's business prospects, financial condition, and operating results.